fuboopi/forums/readme.md

 ```

 ### Database setup
-It's recommended to create a dedicated MySQL user just to limit privileges.
+It's recommended to create a dedicated MySQL user just to limit privileges to this database only for stuff such as security.

 #### Creating a user
 Login to your MySQL shell and create a new user.